twjsanderson/linearSearchPerformance/README.md

 # Linear Search Algorithm Performance in JS

 This application is intedend for Junior Developers who are curious about the performance of linear search implementations in Javascript.
-Use this as a study guide to familiarize yourself with Linear Serach functions, their implementations, strengths and of course, weaknesses.
+Use this as a study guide to familiarize yourself with Linear Search functions, their implementations, strengths and of course, weaknesses.

 ## Objectives